AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  1. Switch back to **[!UICONTROL My Account]**.
  1. If it lists only one **[!UICONTROL Shared Name]**, that will be the *default Organization* that your tickets will be opened under.

- If you continue to face issues, contact your Adobe account team.
+ If you continue to face issues, contact your Adobe Account Team.
 Specify your name and the email associated with your account.

 ## I used shared access but still see my tickets instead of the shared ones